Nevill Ground: 1993 Women's World Cup

 The ground was one of the venues used in the 1993 Women's Cricket World Cup, hosting one match between Australia and the West Indies.
 Australia won by eight wickets.

 Records on the ground

-A total of 189 first-class matches have been held on the ground, all featuring Kent as the home side.
-Another 27 List A fixtures have been played, all but one featuring Kent as the home side, the other being the One Day International between India and Zimbabwe held during the 1983 World Cup.
+A total of 189 first-class matches have been held on the ground, all featuring Kent as the home team.
+Another 27 List A fixtures have been played, all but one featuring Kent as the home team, the other being the One Day International between India and Zimbabwe held during the 1983 World Cup.
 Kent have also played six Twenty20 matches on the ground.